 Review the fine print on your insurance policy

 Before we jump into this one, we cannot emphasize how important insurance is if you don’t have it.
-Homeowners or renters insurance is a safe bet for any living situation so if you don’t have insurance, it might be time to consider it.
+Homeowners or renters insurance is a safe bet for any living situation, so it might be time to consider it if you don’t have insurance.

 With that said, sometimes insurance policies will only cover certain events.
-It is your duty as a consumer to triple check that your home and belongings are covered in the event of a natural disaster.
-For example, basic renters insurance in California covers things like theft, water damage, or fire, but you need to get specific coverage if you want to be covered in the event of an earthquake.
+Your duty as a consumer is to triple-check that your home and belongings are covered during a natural disaster.
+For example, basic renters insurance in California covers things like theft, water damage, or fire.
+Still, you need to get specific coverage if you want to be covered in the event of an earthquake.

 You never know when and where disaster might strike.
-The key to minimizing and, in some cases, eliminating the potential for damage is to prepare, prevent, and preserve.
+Preparing, preventing, and preserving are the keys to minimizing and, in some cases, eliminating the potential for damage.